 Nearby assets:

 Cultural Opportunities in York

 Warehousing

 Transportation

 Memorial Hospital-Support businesses

 Expansion into our community as nearby Township's get built out

 Retail Growth!!!

 Natural Gas

 IT Boom

-#10 County in the Country for manufacturing (opportunity for robotics expansion)
+#10 County in the Country for manufactu ring (opportunity for robotics expansion)

 State/County Parks

-Mr. Staub asked the group to develop a list of Weaknesses of Dover and rank them by priority, willingness to spend money or time on improving them.
+Mr. Staub asked the group to develop a li to spend money or time on improving the st of Weaknesses of Dover and rank them by priority, willingness em.

-! -Most crucial
+-Most crucial

 -Financial or volunteer time

 Taxes (property) Sports facilities/trails!!!!

 Poverty !
-Building vacancies!
+Building vacancies !

 Main Roads!!!!!!!
-Limited Retail and Restaurants!!!!!!!
+Limited Retail and Restaurants

-Sewer Infrastructure!!!!
-Community apathy
+Sewer Infrastructure Community apathy

 Aesthetics of Community!!!
 Isolation/Remote

-Absence of Landlords!!!!
+Absence of Landlords !!!!
 Weak Branding!

+Inadequate Historical Preservation Division of Township/Borough